Home » GMP » Lux or Light intensity standards in pharma industry

 What are the means of Candle or Lux?

-The unit of intensity of illumination that is produced by a standard candle on the inside white surface of a sphere of the unit radius when placed at its center.
-If the radius of the sphere is one meter, then the intensity of illumination is one lumen per square meter and is known as a meter candle or Lux.
+The intensity of illumination produced by a standard candle on the inside white surface of a sphere with a unit radius, when placed at its center, is the unit of illumination intensity.
+If the sphere’s radius is one meter, the illumination intensity is one lumen per square meter, known as a meter candle or Lux.

 How to measure illumination intensity?